IntersectAustralia/TrainingMaterials/re/PITCHME.md

 ### Find and Replace

 - Most people will be aware of the *find* and *replace* options of programs such as *Word*.
-- Often we use find to locate the occurrence of a particular word, phrase or number.|
+- Often we use find to locate the occurrence of a particular word, phrase or number.
-  - realize|
-  - cookie |
-  - 3.1415927 |
+  - E.g., _realize_, _cookie_, _3.1415927_

 +++

 #### Sometimes the objective is…

 to find out how many matches there are
-_101 occurrences of "realize"_ |
+    _101 occurrences of "realize"_
-to locate each match and review it in context _"Cookie" occurs before "monster"_ |
+to locate each match and review it in context
+    _"Cookie" occurs before "monster"_
-to replace or substitute that match for something else _"replace 3.1415927 with π"_ |
+to replace or substitute that match for something else
+    _"replace 3.1415927 with π"_

 ---

 ### Regular Expressions

-Can be used to make *more sophisticated* matches and *more complex* substitutions.
+can be used to make *more sophisticated* matches and *more complex* substitutions.

++++

+#### You might want to find…

+- all the phone numbers or email addresses in a document
+- all the hashtags in a collection of tweets
+- all the words that start with "e" and end in "ed", irrespective of length
+- all words at the end of a line of text
+- "honest" words, like "honor", "honour", "honorable", "honesty", etc.

++++

+#### Conceptual leap

+Note this leap from looking for a literal match ("#auspol") to matching a pattern

+All things that look like a hashtag; a # character followed by alphanumeric characters

++++

+#### Not machine learning

+Regular expressions are not an example of machine learning

+You need to specify the pattern – the rule that matches what you want, and only what you want

+This is sometimes challenging, and occasionally impossible*

+*without more sophisticated tools |